chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

         set adaptative time step scaling   = 1.1 set number mesh adapt              = 0
         set output name                    = dam-break_VOF
-        set output frequency               = 20
+        set output frequency               = 10
         set output path                    = ./Output/
         set subdivision                    = 1
     end

 .. warning::
-Make sure to create a directory named `Output` in the same directory you are calling the solver from.
+    Make sure to create a directory named ``Output`` in the same directory you are calling the solver from.
 Otherwise, the solver will be unable to generate the results files and will hang.

-The ``multiphysics`` subsection enables to turn on `(true)` and off `(false)`` the physics of interest.
+The ``multiphysics`` subsection enables to turn on `(true)` and off `(false)` the physics of interest.
 Here ``VOF`` and ``interface sharpening`` are chosen.

 .. note::